CluelessBiker/project4-print-statements/README.md

 ## Testing
 I was unable to load the home (index.html) page using the generic views.
 This was resolved with trial & error, and I realised that by changing the class to a function in views.py, as well as simply rendering the page, along with removing the ```.as_view()``` from the url path resolved the issue.

 The css styles were not loading into my blog page, or my blog post page.
 Upon reviewing this [Django tutorial](https://docs.djangoproject.com/en/4.0/intro/tutorial06/), I discovered that I needed to update my href link to ```{% static 'css/style.css' %}```.
-This corrected the issue instantly
+This corrected the issue instantly.

+After installing ```django-allauth``` I was unable to migrate my changes.
+Each time I tried, I encountered an error message in the terminal that I could not decipher.
+I checked & rechecked each of the commands I had used then installing the package, along with adding it to the requirements file, as well as triple checking lines added in settings and urls.
+Eventually I reached out to Tutor Support, and they informed me that Heroku often alters the DATABASE configvar for security reasons.
+Upon updating the value in my env.py file, the issue was instantly rectified.

 ### Validator Testing